Become an Adaptive Computing Professional

 LAUNCH: Become a Self-Directed Learner

-Launch equips students with the essential learning skills and computing fundamentals in a flexible and supportive learning community of students from across CA. Opportunities to join the program are available throughout the year.
+Launch equips students with the essential learning skills and computing fundamentals in a flexible and supportive learning community of students from across CA. Opportunities to join the program are available three times, beginning of summer, fall and spring semesters.

 ACCELERATE: Become a Career-Ready Professional

 Through problem-solving mastery, open source contributions, portfolio projects, and CS research experiences, students develop the adaptability to thrive in computing’s rapidly changing landscape.
-Opportunities to start in summer and fall.
+Opportunities to start at the beginning of summer and fall semesters.

 # of students completed a work-based learning experience